cksystemsteaching/selfie/manuscript/state.md

 The execution of a while loop always results in checking the loop condition at least once.
 However, the body of the while loop may be executed any number of times, including zero times, depending on the Boolean condition and the statements in the body.
 For example, `while (0) { ... }` would find its loop condition to evaluate to false and therefore proceed to the next statement, skipping any statements in its body, whereas `while (1) { ... }` would always find its loop condition to evaluate to true and therefore never proceed to the next statement.
 Try that yourself by modifying the countdown program accordingly!

 You may also ask yourself if there can be *nested* while loops, that is, while statements in the body of a while loop.
 The answer is yes, of course, any finite number of times in fact.
 Imagine what this can do, a loop inside of a loop inside of a loop.
 This is very powerful and can get quite tricky so we stay away from that for now.

+Let us now take a look at the machine code generated by starc for the while loop and how it executes.
+The instructions implement exactly what we just described informally.

+The first instruction of the while loop is the [`lw $t0,-4($gp)`](http://github.com/cksystemsteaching/selfie/blob/37f109104bce441cb94b5a7fa9361389bebd47d5/selfie.c#L2612) instruction at memory address `0x190`.
+The purpose of this instruction is to load the value of the global variable `bar`, as it occurs in `while (bar > 0)`, into register `$t0` for comparison with `0`.
+This means in particular that the value of `bar` is stored in memory in the word at `$gp` plus the offset `-4` (bytes).
+Remember, `$gp` refers to the first word in memory after the data segment.
+Since the value of `$gp` is 492, or `0x1EC` in hexadecimal, the actual address of the value of `bar` in memory is 488, or `0x1E8` in hexadecimal.
+If there was a second global variable its value would be stored at `$gp` plus the offset `-8` (bytes) and so on.
+The output `$t0=67108860,$gp=0x1EC -> $t0=10=memory[0x1E8]` next to the instruction shows that the value stored at `0x1E8` is in fact 10 which is the initial value of `bar`.
+How did that value get there?
+The boot loader put it there!